Skip to content

 Price and booking

-About R400–R600 per person (roughly €21–€31, $24–$37) for a full dinner with wine.
-Mains such as line fish, prawns, or seafood curry run R200–R300; starters R100–R150; desserts around R90.
-Booking ahead a few days for dinner is wise (a week or more in peak summer), especially for an outdoor table.
-A weekday lunch is easier and often comes with a value-priced set menu.
+About R400 to R600 per person (around €21 to €31, $24 to $37) for a full dinner with wine.
+Line fish, prawns, or seafood curry cost R200 to R300; starters R100 to R150; desserts about R90.
+A few days' notice is usually enough for dinner.
+In peak summer, book a week or more ahead, especially for an outdoor table.
+Weekday lunch is easier and often comes with a good-value set menu.

 Signature Order